-It’s noteworthy that the World Bank began a program several years ago called the Land Management and Administration Project (LMAP).
+It’s noteworthy that the World Bank started an initiative called the Land Management and Administration Project (LMAP).
 The program finances a comprehensive, fully-digital land registry across the nation.

 Slowly yet surely, all land in Cambodia is being converted from soft title to a nationally recognized hard title through this initiative.
 It’s only a matter of time before all soft titles will be converted free of cost and no longer exist.

 You might read about “hard title vs. soft title” on other websites.
-But any notion of a major distinction between the two was invented by Cambodia’s expat community.
+But the notion of any major distinction between these two titles is mostly an invention of Cambodia’s expat community.

 Some people falsely claim soft titles are “not secure”.
 They would quickly find out otherwise upon asking local experts and checking what banks accept as collateral.

 Annual property taxes are 0.1% of the property’s market value in excess of 100,000,000 Khmer Riel (about $25,000).
 Needless to say, annual taxes are very low in Cambodia and often not even payable at all.